Emurasoft/emurasoft.github.io/en/faq/edit/edit_shortcut_special_character.md

 document.selection.Text="ä";

-and save this file as a file, for example, **InsertA.jsee**.
-Click **Select**... on the **Macros**, and select this file.
+and save this file as a file, for example,InsertA.jsee.
+ClickSelect... on theMacros, and select this file.
 Running this macro will insert this character.
 To assign a shortcut key to this macro, go to Configuration Properties, select the Keyboard page, and then select My Macros from the Category drop-down list, and assign your favorite key to the macro.